 Introduction to art methods and materials.
-Includes two-dimensional and threedimensional design concepts introduced through a variety of media.
+Includes two-dimensional and three-dimensional design concepts introduced through a variety of media.
 May include painting, drawing, ceramics, sculpture, computer art, jewelry, and printmaking.
 Field trip may be required.
 Course is intended for non-art majors.
-No previous art Includes tool selection and use.
-Course is not designed to give students trade skills in these areas.
-(1 lecture hour, 2 lab hours)
+No previous art background is required.
+(6 lab hours)